 Even so, researchers at the association note that earthen walls provide excellent thermal mass, and the material comes from the ultimate in renewable sources.

-Check out the links on the next page for lots more information on eco-friendly building.
+Check out the links below for lots more information on eco-friendly building.

 - California Straw Building Association.
 "FAQs."
 (Jan.
 27, 2011)http://strawbuilding.org/pages/main.php?pageid=30#3

 - Caulfield, John.
 "New Research Touts Insulated Concrete Forms For Energy Efficiency."
 Builder Magazine.
 Dec.
 13, 2010.
 (Jan.
 27, 2011)http://www.ecohomemagazine.com/news/2010/12-december/new-research-touts-insulated-concrete-forms-for-energy-efficiency.aspx

 - Cool Roof Rating Council.
 "Cool Roofing Information for Home and Building Owners."
 (Jan.
 28, 2011)http://www.coolroofs.org/HomeandBuildingOwnersInfo.html